rayClubforce/frontend-test-assignment/README.md

   - Title and Body text inputs - both required
 	- Validate that the new post tile starts with the letter 'x'
   - Show validation error
-  - Redirect to the "List posts" page after ngrx 'create' action is successful
+  - Redirect to the "List posts" page After ngrx 'create' action Is Successful

 ## Bonus
+- Use destructuring and arrow functions to improve readability
 - Use Nx to hide the service from the component classes
 - Create usecases and entity classes to encapsulate business rules (title validation)